Teach yourself Greek.

 typed text © 2009 by Jim Found

-In the chart below, there are English words spelled out in Greek letters, but as you will see these Greek letters look a lot like English letters,, and are pronounced the same .
+In the chart below, there are English words spelled out in Greek letters, but as you will see these Greek letters look a lot like English letters, and are pronounced the same .
 Start at the upper left in the picture boxes below.
-When new letters are introduced, there is a circled number that is explained at the bottom right of the sheet.
+The three words in the box are English words; you would read them, then select which one of the three corresponds to the picture.
+Then continue to the box below it.
+When new letters are introduced, there is a circled number that is explained at the bottom right of the chart.

 A few comments on the letters: the Greek letter for “i” does not have a dot on it.
 The small letter “b” looks a lot of the English capital B. The letter that looks like an “s” is only used at the end of words — otherwise the “s” sound is written as a circle with a short line coming off the top.